danielboots/fytletic/README.md

 ### **Thanks**

-I would like to thank my mentor for this project Reuben who has helped me with the initial planning, the custom models including the Gym and Fighter network, his knowledge and support have been crucial in me completing this project.
+*I would like to thank my mentor for this project Reuben who has helped me with the initial planning, the custom models including the Gym and Fighter network, his knowledge and support have been crucial in me completing this project i honestly couldnt have added alot of the functionality with out his expertise and help.

 Id like to say a big thanks also to the mentor and tutor team at Code Institute who have been patient and helpful in helping me with support and guidance especially, Alan, Tim, Igor and Sheryl.